Actor Gene Hackman and his wife were found dead in their home Wednesday under ‘suspicious’ circumstances. Here’s what we know

 Hackman’s body was then found on the ground near the kitchen, in a similar condition.
 A walking cane and sunglasses lay next to the body.
 The deputy suspected he had suddenly fallen, the affidavit said.

-A German Shepard dog was also found dead in the bathroom closet, according to the affidavit.
+A German shepherd dog was also found dead in the bathroom.
+The affidavit initially said the dog was in a closet, but police later clarified it was in a crate.
 Two other healthy dogs were found on the property.

 The couple had been deceased for quite a while, Santa Fe County Sheriff Adan Mendoza told reporters Thursday.
 The maintenance workers told police they had not been in touch with the homeowners for two weeks, the affidavit said.